SeaCelo/SDGclassy/README.md

 ## Notes and Observations:
 ### For Mac OS X:
--On Os X, scripts are written for bash shell.
+* On Os X, scripts are written for bash shell.
--OS X Catalina will switch to zsh shell as default.
+* OS X Catalina will switch to zsh shell as default.

 ### For Windows:
--To run on windows, scripts need to be edited.
-This is an open issue -On windows, bigrams command is broken.
+* To run on windows, scripts need to be edited.
+This is an open issue
+* On windows, bigrams command is broken.
 Need to apply this fix: https://github.com/mimno/Mallet/issues/151

 ## Usage:
--Pre-trained models are available in /SDGclassy/classifier/results -Training sources are one file per topic/SDG
+* Pre-trained models are available in /SDGclassy/classifier/results
+* Training sources are one file per topic/SDG
--Target sources are one file per publication to be classified
+* Target sources are one file per publication to be classified
--All data should be a mirror.
+* All data should be a mirror.
 Please keep originals in backup

 ### To apply a classifier to your texts ("inferring"), follow these steps:
 	1: create a new project directory ("/Users/myname/Projects/SDGclassy/project-yours")
 	2: create a directory with only the target files ("/project-yours/target-txt/")
-	3: copy "/SDGclassy/scripts/infer-scores_template.sh" to project directory, and rename
+	3: Copy "/SDGclassy/scripts/infer-scores_template.sh" to project directory, and rename
 	4: Open the .sh script and edit the variables (d,p,f,c).
 		Note: specify the paths and the classifier you want to use.
 A good option for a classifier is 'cl_base_new'
 	5: Check all your paths and spellings.
-	6: on OS X Terminal
+	6: On OS X Terminal:
 		a: Navigate to your project directory: "cd /Users/myname/Projects/SDGclassy/project-yours"
 		b: Get the script ready by making it executable: "chmod +x infer-scores_yourproject.sh"
 		c: Run the script: "./infer-scores_yourproject.sh"